University of Arkansas for Medical Sciences: History

-Dr. James L. Dennis was named the first chancellor.
+James L. Dennis was named the first chancellor.
 He was originally named vice president of health sciences in 1970, becoming chancellor in 1975 when the title of the institution's executive officer was changed.
 To honor his achievements the Section of Pediatrics building was named after him.

-Dr. Harry P. Ward succeeded Dennis, served 21 years as chancellor and is credited with leading UAMS’ transformation from a small medical school with a charity hospital to an academic health center and research leader.
+Harry P. Ward succeeded Dennis, served 21 years as chancellor and is credited with leading UAMS’ transformation from a small medical school with a charity hospital to an academic health center and research leader.
 The hospital's Harry P. Ward Tower is named for him.

-Dr. I. Dodd Wilson followed Ward as chancellor.
+I. Dodd Wilson followed Ward as chancellor.
 Wilson came to UAMS in 1986 as a professor and dean of the UAMS College of Medicine from the University of Minnesota Medical School, where he was a professor and vice chairman of the Department of Medicine.
 He was named chancellor in 2000 and retired in 2009.
 The I. Dodd Wilson Education building is named in his honor.

-Dr. Dan Rahn was chosen as the fourth chancellor of UAMS in 2009.
+Dan Rahn was chosen as the fourth chancellor of UAMS in 2009.
 He previously served as president of the Medical College of Georgia and vice chancellor for health and medical programs for the University System of Georgia before coming to UAMS.
 Under Rahn's leadership and facing a budget deficit, UAMS launched efficiency measures that saved more than $100 million.
 Also during his tenure, UAMS opened a regional campus in Fayetteville and the UAMS Medical Center became the state's only adult Level 1 trauma center.
 Rahn retired from UAMS in 2017.
 Just prior to his retirement, UAMS named in his honor the Daniel W. Rahn Interprofessional Education Building, which houses the administrative offices for the colleges of Nursing, Pharmacy, Public Health and the university's interprofessional education program.

-Dr. Cam Patterson succeeded Rahn, becoming chancellor in June 2018, following a national search.
+Cam Patterson succeeded Rahn, becoming chancellor in June 2018, following a national search.
 Provost and Senior Vice Chancellor for Academic Affairs Stephanie Gardner served as interim chancellor from Rahn's 2017 retirement until Patterson's arrival.
 A cardiologist and health care administrator, Patterson previously served since 2014 as senior vice president and chief operating officer of Weill-Cornell Medical Center and Komansky Children's Hospital/New York Presbyterian Hospital in New York.